175th Wing: Modern era

 On 26 January 2012, the Department of Defense announced plans to retire all 38 USAF C-27Js on order due to conclusions that (1) the USAF possessed excess intratheater airlift capacity and (2) budgetary pressures on USAF, especially with respect to maintaining adequate funding for the fielding of new aircraft such as the service's F-35A Lightning II joint strike fighter and the KC-46 Pegasus air refueling aircraft, which did not permit funding for so-called "niche" aircraft such as the C-27J.
 C-27J duties were to be met by the C-130.
 On 23 March 2012, the USAF announced the C-27J's retirement in fiscal year 2013 after determining other program's budgetary needs and requirement changes for a new Pacific strategy.

 In June 2012, operations of the 702d EAS were suspended by the Air Force and returned to the United States.
 Originally, C-27J aircraft were supposed to remain in theater through 2014, but the Air Force decided to bring all of the aircraft back to the U.S. before the end of July after it submitted its 2013 budget proposal, which recommended terminating the C-27J and retiring all aircraft from USAF (e.g., Air National Guard) service.

+The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Bagram, Afghanistan in the morning hours of April through July 2012, in support of Operation Enduring Freedom.

 On 30 September 2013, an inactivation ceremony was held, and by the end of 2014, all personnel had been transferred to other units or left the Maryland ANG.
 An organizational change request to inactive the unit was never processed however, and the unit remained on the active rolls until 2016.
 At that time, the group headquarters and most of its subordinate units was inactivated, and the 135th Airlift Squadron was redesignated as the 135th Intelligence Squadron.

+On April 18th of 2015 the 175th was state activated to assist law enforcement at the Baltimore Riots (Ribbon: Baltimore Rally) for the next several days.

+The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Incirlik, AB Turkey in the morning hours of Oct through Feb of 2017, in support of Operation Inherent Resolve.

+The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Bagram, Afghanistan in the morning hours of Jan through Apr of 2019, in support of Operation Resolute Support.

 The same organizational change request that inactivated the 135th Airlift Group also stood up a new cyber operations group.
 The 175th Cyberspace Operations group consists of three subordinate cyberspace operations squadrons (one of which had existed as a separate squadron since 2006) and an operations support squadron.